Connect with us

 Karla Kaun, Brown University

 Many people are wired to seek and respond to rewards.
-Your brain interprets food as rewarding when you are hungry and as rewarding when you are thirsty.
+Your brain interprets food as rewarding when you are hungry and water as rewarding when you are thirsty.
 But addictive substances like alcohol and drugs of abuse can overwhelm the natural reward pathways in your brain, resulting in intolerable cravings and reduced impulse control.

 A popular misconception is that addiction is a result of low willpower.
 But an explosion of knowledge and technology in the field of molecular genetics has changed our basic understanding of addiction drastically over the past decade.
-The general consensus among scientists and professionals is that there is a strong neurobiological and genetic basis for addiction.
+The general consensus among scientists and health care professionals is that there is a strong neurobiological and genetic basis for addiction.

 As a behavioral neurogeneticist leading a team investigating the molecular mechanisms of addiction, I combine neuroscience with genetics to understand how alcohol and drugs influence the brain.
 In the past decade, I have seen changes in our understanding of the molecular mechanisms of addiction, largely due to a better understanding of how genes are dynamically regulated in the brain.
 New ways of thinking about how addictions form have the potential to change how we approach treatment.